-- Avoid becoming a victim of odometer fraud; visit the DHSMV Motor Vehicle Information Check and verify the odometer reading.
+- Avoid becoming a victim of odometer fraud; visit the FLHSMV Motor Vehicle Information Check and verify the odometer reading.

 - Check the vehicle’s doors and ignition locks to ensure they have not been tampered with.
 Check windows for signs of break-ins, such as tool marks and chipped glass.

 - Check windows for an etched VIN.
 The numbers should all match the VIN on the title.

 - Have the vehicle checked by a mechanic of your choosing.
 Remember, there is no Lemon Law for used vehicles.

 - Verify the seller’s information on their driver license or ID card to ensure it matches the name on the title.
 If the title is paper, check for signs of tampering.
 If the title is electronic, verify ownership by visiting the FLHSMV Motor Vehicle Information Check.
 Check that the VIN appears the same on the title certificate as it does on the vehicle.

 - Remember, the sales price does not include sales tax or tag and title fees.
 Expect to pay these fees to a motor vehicle service center when transferring ownership.